 Pilate was a puppet of Rome, a cheap politician.
-He did not want to make a decision concerning Jesus - he made that adequately clear - but he also did not want to offend the people.
+He didn't want to make a decision concerning Jesus-he made that adequately clear-but he also didn't want to offend the people.
 He was a typical politician, wanting to please everybody.

-When they brought Jesus to him, at first he did not quite understand what they really wanted.
-He brought Jesus into the judgment hall and said (I'll put this in good old Americana), "If You will just cooperate with me, I can get You off.
+When they brought Jesus to him, at first he didn't quite understand what they really wanted.
+He brought Jesus into the judgment hall and said, "If You'll just cooperate with me, I can get You off.
 No problem."
-But he found out that the Lord Jesus was not going to cooperate.
+But he found out pretty quickly that the Lord Jesus was not going to cooperate.
 That made Pilate a little uneasy.
 So he went out to the people and said, "Look, this is just a religious matter, and I don't know much about your religion.
-You folk take it and settle it; don't turn it over to me!"
+You folks take it and settle it; don't turn it over to me!"